Ince & Co LLP

 Firm description and career prospects

-With 140 years of experience we're one of the oldest law firms in the City, but we're not bound by tradition.
+With over 140 years of experience we're one of the oldest law firms in the City, but we're not bound by tradition.
 We've built our success by always taking an innovative approach, looking for new ways to apply legal strategies and create new law.
 Whilst our international firm and world leading reputation was initially built on shipping and insurance, over the decades we have successfully explored new territory and established our expertise across a number of specific industries.
 We don't have rigid departmental structures here, instead we have five core business groups: aviation, energy and offshore, insurance and reinsurance, international trade and shipping.
 With clients ranging from insurers, brokers and banks, to oil companies and shipping companies, to airlines, aircraft manufacturers, entrepreneurs and major international trading groups - we can open up a world of opportunity for you.